Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Selected Applications of Proposed Model

-Fig.~\ref{fig:Network_Estimation} shows the $N_\mathrm{obs}(t)$ signals of four previously introduced \acp{VN}, the signals resulting from the \ac{IG} fitting step, the parameters of the estimated \acp{VN}, and their respective $N_\mathrm{obs}(t)$ signals.
-We observe that the estimated \acp{VN} closely reproduce the original signals in all cases, with lengths and radii in the same order of magnitude as in the \acp{VN} underlying the observed signals.
-In Fig.~\ref{fig:Network_Estimation}b), fitted and estimated signals coincide and the underlying \ac{VN} shares the same topology as the prototype (see Figs.~\ref{fig:Model_Validation}a) and \ref{fig:Network_Estimation}a)).
-In Figs.~\ref{fig:Network_Estimation}c)–e), the estimated \acp{VN} contain far fewer paths than the originals, demonstrating that a few dominant paths suffice to capture complex \ac{VN} behavior.
-In Figs.~\ref{fig:Network_Estimation}d) and \ref{fig:Network_Estimation}e), $p_5$ and $p_6$ take on identical values, as their mean and scale parameters coincide due to the correction step enforcing smaller weights.
+Fig.~\ref{fig:Network_Estimation} shows several observed signals of four previously introduced \ac{SISO}-\acp{VN} (blue), the signals resulting from the fitted \ac{IG} mixture (yellow), the parameters of the prototype \ac{VN}, and the signal resulting from the prototype \ac{VN} (red).
+We observe that the proposed approach for \ac{VN} estimation is capable of reliably identifying prototype \acp{VN} that can reproduce a wide variety of signal dynamics with different time scales and shapes.
+In Fig.~\ref{fig:Network_Estimation}b), fitted and estimated signal coincide and the underlying \ac{VN} has the same topology as the prototype \ac{VN} (see Figs.~\ref{fig:Model_Validation}a)-1 and \ref{fig:Network_Estimation}a)).
+In Figs.~\ref{fig:Network_Estimation}c)--e), the estimated networks contain far fewer paths compared to the original ones, demonstrating that a few dominant paths suffice to capture complex \ac{VN} behavior.
+In Figs.~\ref{fig:Network_Estimation}d) and~\ref{fig:Network_Estimation}e), $p_5$ and $p_6$ take on identical values as their mean and scale parameters coincide due to the correction step enforcing smaller weights.
 Overall, these results confirm the feasibility of \ac{VN} estimation using the proposed approach.